Specially designed program for law enforcement, security, police &

 7. Demonstration

-Instructor may explain, demonstrate and practice the concept of power generation with the use of a progressive force format.
-First strike with the use of the wrist, then the forearm, the arm, shoulders, hips and finally by adding movement.
+use of the wrist, then the forearm, the arm, shoulders, hips and finally by

 8. OPENING & CLOSING